-REVISED 3) Bollard (refer to Detail Sheet 31: Bollards - Removable and Detail Sheet 32: Bollards- Permanent): Schedule 20 steel pipe, minimum 100 mm outside diameter.
-1 m height with 0.75 m in ground in concrete.
-Steel cap welded on.
-Painted white with 2 strips of reflective tape.
-All paint is to be powder-coated polyester.
-Permanent unless a service vehicle cannot manoeuver around it.
-In this case, it must be removable.
-4) Root Barriers: 40 mil. thickness HDPE (high-density polyethylene) product or approved equal (refer to Detail Sheet 36a: Pathway Painting - Regional/ Regional Intersection Lines and Detail Sheet 37a: Root Barriers - Locations).
+- Bollard (refer to Detail Sheet 31: Bollards Removable and Detail Sheet 32: Bollards- Permanent): - Schedule 20 steel pipe, minimum 100 mm outside diameter. - 1 m height with 0.75 m in ground in concrete. - Steel cap welded on. - Painted white with 2 strips of reflective tape.
+All paint is to be powder-coated polyester. - Permanent unless a service vehicle cannot manoeuver around it.
+In this case, it must be removable. - 4) Root Barriers: 40 mil. thickness HDPE (high-density polyethylene) product or approved equal (refer to Detail Sheet 36a: Pathway Painting Regional/Regional Intersection Lines and Detail Sheet 37a: Root Barriers Locations).
 Note: mil. is a unit of measurement used for plastic thickness; 40 mil. = 1 mm.

+6.1.3.4 Installation

-Rei Sh e 5.4 Installation fer to Detail Sheet 35: Pathways - Local Pathway Cross Sections and Detail eet 36: Pathways - Regional Pathway Cross Sections for more information on ns in this section.
-1) 2) Compact subgrade to 98% S.P.D.
-Compact sub-base to 98% S.P.D.
-The sub-base must be 100 mm thick of 25 mm crushed gravel.
-REVISED!
-3) Surface with 75 mm thick asphalt to ensure: Minimum density of 96% of its maximum design density.
+Refer to Detail Sheet 35: Pathways - Local Pathway Cross Sections and Detail Sheet 36: Pathways - Regional Pathway Cross Sections for more information on items in this section.

+- 1) Compact subgrade to 98% S.P.D. - 2) Compact sub-base to 98% S.P.D.
+The sub-base must be 100 mm thick of 25 mm crushed gravel. - 3) Surface with 75 mm thick asphalt to ensure: - Minimum density of 96% of its maximum design density.
 Density values must be established by Marshall Method (50 blows with mechanical compaction).
-Densities less than 96% must be paid for as described in Standard.
-Specifications Roads Construction, section 308.05.02 Central crown with 2% cross fall or 2% outslope, except where super-elevation is required on a curve.
-No trapped low areas on pathway surface.
-4) Ensure that pathways are not used as drainage swales.
+Densities less than 96% must be paid for as described in Roads Construction Standard Specifications, section 308.05.02 - Central crown with 2% cross fall or 2% outslope, except where superelevation is required on a curve. - No trapped low areas on pathway surface. - 4) Ensure that pathways are not used as drainage swales.
 Use swales and culverts (refer to Detail Sheet 38: Pathway Culvert and Edge) to ensure that there is positive drainage away from the pathway surface.
-Culverts are to be sized accordingly to adequately handle the anticipated flow.
-5) 6) Place good quality (raked and rolled) topsoil and sod, unless otherwise specified, on any turf areas damaged by construction.
-Ensure that the sod surface is flush with the pathway edge. Ма ST / 5.5 Maintenance intain pathways as per CHAPTER 9: LANDSCAPE MAINTENANCE ANDARDS from the time of installation until the FAC is issued by Calgary Parks fer to 2.9 FINAL ACCEPTANCE CERTIFICATE (FAC) for more information.
+Culverts are to be sized accordingly to adequately handle the anticipated flow. - 5) Place good quality (raked and rolled) topsoil and sod, unless otherwise specified, on any turf areas damaged by construction. - 6) Ensure that the sod surface is flush with the pathway edge.